Early Life and Education of Mike Pence: A Complete Timeline

 May 2021: Pences buy a home in Carmel, Indiana

-In 2021, polls of Republicans suggested Pence could be a top-tier candidate in 2024 if Trump didn't run, but his numbers would decline if Trump did run.
+In 2021, polls implied that Pence could begin a 2024 campaign as a top-tier candidate if Trump didn't run, but his numbers would decline if Trump sought the presidency again.

-June 2022: Pence comments on the overturning of Roe v.
+June 2022: Pence responds to overturning of Roe v.
 Wade

 In June 2022, following the Supreme Court's decision to overturn Roe v.
-Wade, Pence stated that it had been consigned to the "ash heap of history" and called for the restoration of the sanctity of life in American law.
+Wade, Pence expressed his view that the sanctity of life should be restored to the center of American law.

 In 2022, Pence separated himself from Trump by endorsing candidates in several Republican primary elections in opposition to the candidate endorsed by Trump.

-In 2023, Pence criticized former President Donald Trump, especially regarding the events that took place on January 6, 2021, stating that Trump was wrong to suggest that Pence had a right to overturn the election results.
+In 2023, Pence criticized Trump regarding the events of January 6, 2021, stating that Trump was wrong to suggest that Pence had the right to overturn the election results and that Trump's words endangered him and his family.

 March 15, 2024: Pence announces he will not endorse Trump or Biden